-Second batch of Iraqis return after failed Europe gamble
+Second group of Iraqis return after failed Europe gamble

 Another flight was expected to arrive at 7 a.m.
 Friday morning, according to a tweet by Lawk Ghafuri, spokesman for the semi-autonomous Kurdistan government.
 Word on that flight has yet to emerge.

-All cited the cruelty of Belarusian border authorities — from beatings to threats — and attempts to push them to cross into neighboring European Union countries Poland and Lithuania.
+Some cited the cruelty of Belarusian border authorities — from beatings to threats — and attempts to push them to cross into neighboring EU countries Poland and Lithuania.
+They had hoped to cross, just not under threats from the Belarusians.

 “We are very thankful for arriving home, because the humanity and justice that people say about Europe is far from reality.
 It is not true at all.
 We have been beaten badly,” said Awat Nassir, a returnee at the airport.